gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 }
 ```

-## 8. Repeat for every project

-If you already have multiple projects in your monorepo solution, repeat the steps [6](#6-install-the-project-package) and [7](#7-configure-eslint-for-the-project) for every project.

-## 9. Customize configuration
+## Custom configuration

 New projects shouldn't have to customize the default configurations offered by `@workleap/eslint-plugin`.
 However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations.
 Remember, **no locked in** :heart::v:.

-## 10. Try it :rocket:
+## Try it :rocket:

 To test your new ESLint setup, open a JavaScript file, type invalid code (e.g. `var x = 0;`), then save.
-Open a terminal at the root of the solution and execute the [CLI script added earlier](#5-add-a-cli-script):
+Open a terminal at the root of the solution and execute the [CLI script added earlier](#add-a-cli-script):

 +++ pnpm
 ```bash